tholonia/tholonia.github.io/_posts/2023-12-30-spellcheck.md

 It's crude, but it works for catching bad words in the file's content and in the YAML metadata if you are checking markdown files.

 It's straight forward:

-get a list of files to check
+- Get a list of files to check.

-load each file, extracting a list of words spellcheck each word, skipping over words it's been told to ignore print out the misspelled words
+- Load each file, extracting a list of words.

+- Spellcheck each word, skipping over words it's been told to ignore.

+- Print out the misspelled words with correctly spelled suggestion.

 However, it will see many bad words if your content and YAML tags are outside the dictionary.
 To avoid this, you need to make a file called 'skipwords.txt', which has all the words to ignore.

+To get a list of ONLY the bad words, use the **`-d, --dump`** argument.

 If this is run on only a few files, it will be easy to see which words are bad vs. unrecognized.
 For many files, it's best to run the scripts on all files, save the output, and create a skipwords.txt file from that output, then rerun the script.